Collecting location evidence

 The good news: Quaderno collects and stores that evidence for you!

-Quaderno can register the following details to be used as evidence to determine customer location:
+When available, Quaderno will register the following details to be used as evidence to determine customer location:

 - The customer’s billing country.